digikar99/numericals/README.md

 ## The Juicy Bits (Done)

 The following operations are in the "done" bucket for `single-float`s. [tests](./tests/) have been set up for the appropriate ones amongst these.
 So, none of the following should \*not\* work.
-If some thing doesn't work, [file an issue](https://github.com/digikar99/numericals/issues).
+If something doesn't work, [file an issue](https://github.com/digikar99/numericals/issues).

-Prerequisites: SBCL 2.0.4+.
+Prerequisites: SBCL 2.0.5.

 Operation list: